- What insurance coverage is provided for laptop computers?

 - How do I make an insurance claim?

 Laptops, cameras, etc, should always stay with the person when traveling - even when in a car.
 They should not be checked with the luggage or left unattended.
 They should never be left in a vehicle overnight or even while going into a store.
-More and more laptops are stolen from vehicles, and there is no sign of forced entry.

 We do not provide a general letter of insurance coverage to be kept on file to be used as required.
 Each year, our insurance policies are renewed, and there may be changes that may not be reflected in the letter.
 If you require proof of coverage for an event, placement or practicum, we can provide you with a Certificate of Insurance.
 Refer to the section on Certificates of Insurance for further information.